Password Hacking

 5. Phishing Attack

 Phishing attacks often rely on social engineering to trick users into revealing their passwords willingly.
 Attackers send deceptive emails, messages, or websites that appear legitimate, prompting users to enter their credentials.
-Users can protect themselves by verifying the authenticity of emails and websites and practicing caution when asked for sensitive information.
+Users can protect themselves by checking if emails and websites are real.
+They should also be careful when asked for sensitive information.

 Phishing Attack